 The hon.
 Gentleman is correct.
 As I have said, what we saw last night—extremists dressed in black, making Nazi salutes and making monkey chants—was bordering on the subhuman and should not be tolerated.
 Online abuse—any form of online abuse—should not be tolerated.
 With regard to the online harms Bill, we will be undertaking pre-legislative scrutiny and working with industry in this Session to deliver exactly the sort of results that he wants to see.
 We have made it absolutely clear that social media companies need to do more, and this Government will hold them to account.

 I commend the England team and their manager for their dignity last night.
-Sadly, racism is still too much of a feature in football, both at club and at international level.
+Sadly, racism is still too much of a feature in football, both at club and at international levels.
 The Minister has mentioned the three-step protocol, but does he support further mandatory measures such as the forfeiture of games if racism does not stop during the game?
 Does he agree that we must not place players and fans in the situation where they go to enjoy the beautiful game and find it defiled by the ugliness of racism?

 I completely agree with the hon.
 Lady.
 The forfeiture of games and other such measures are clearly matters for the football authorities, not the Government; that is absolutely correct.
 None the less, we need to be absolutely clear that our very strongly held view is that no measure should be taken off the table.